- Our work

 Upcoming workshop sessions

-All workshops currently take place virtually through Microsoft Teams.
-Please use the links below to book a workshop that takes place on or before the specified date in your letter, unless you have a prior agreement with the Student Citizenship team.
+All workshops currently take place virtually through Microsoft Teams and you can book a place through our Eventbrite page, which is updated regularly with new workshop dates.
+Please book a workshop that takes place on or before the specified date in your letter, unless you have a prior agreement with the Student Citizenship team.

 Please only register and attend one workshop.
 If you need to change your registration date, then request a refund through Eventbrite and re-register for a different workshop.